 I reframed my question: what is earth for?

-My anguished question now is a big one: What is earth for?
-I don’t have an answer and it’s unlikely that one will present itself during the remainder of my lifetime.
-But it’s worth investigating and for me that means looking back at how we arrived that this moment with the hope that it will shed some light on our predicament going forward.
+The answer isn’t clear yet and may not present itself during the remainder of my lifetime.
+But it’s worth thinking about how we arrived that this moment with the hope that it will shed light on our predicament going forward.
 “What’s past is prologue,” Shakespeare told us more than four hundred years ago.
 Prophetic words in any age, but especially now.